Deep Contrastive Multiview Network Embedding: The Proposed Method

-To summarize, \emph{Multi-view fusion infoMax} can facilitate the multi-view aggregator to distill more information from each graph view.
-Based on this, \emph{Inter-view InfoMin} can constrain different graph view representations to be distinct, making the information from different views more complementary.
-In the next two sections, we introduce the view encoder and the multi-view aggregator in our multi-view contrastive learning framework.
+To summarize, the view fusion InfoMax objective enforces the multiview aggregator to adaptively distill information from each relation view.
+The inter-view InfoMin regularization further constrains different relation view representations to be distinct to each other, which makes the model capture the complementary information of contained in each relation.